 Plant carrots in January and you’ll never have to eat carrots. – Author Unknown

-Before you plant a garden, you’ve got to figure out where you’re going to put it.
+Before you start a garden, you’ve got to plan where you’re going to put it.
 Your choice of location can have a big impact on how successful you are at growing vegetables.
-Here are some suggestions to help you put together the perfect garden plan:
+Here are some suggestions to help you put together the perfect vegetable garden plan from scratch:

 Think Small.
 “Start out small” is good advice for your first garden.
 That’s because a small garden usually requires less work and is easier to maintain than a large one.

 On the sunny side of the street.
 You’ll want it on the south side of your property to maximize sun exposure.
 Vegetable gardens need a minimum of six hours of direct sunlight.

 Avoid Weed War Fare.
 Try not to locate your garden in an area that’s already infested with weeds.
 Remove the weeds first or, if it’s possible, find a different location.

 Where there’s water, there’s garden.
 You’ll want to place your garden plot near water so that you don’t break your back hauling it during periods of little rain fall.

 Draining on Your Brain.
 Your vegetable garden also needs good drainage.
 Drainage depends on slope and soil composition.
 The experts say to avoid planting a garden on land with a slope of 1.5 percent or greater.
 A slope that steep means rain will run off.
 If you must locate your garden on a sharp slope, terrace the garden to capture water just like they do in mountainous countries like Nepal.